 - The life expectancy of a smoker is about 10 years less than that of a non-smoker.

-- In the UK is it estimated only half of long-term smokers live past the age of 70.
+- In the UK, is it estimated only half of long-term smokers live past the age of 70.

 Why stop smoking?

-Some of the most common smoking-related illnesses include:
+Common smoking-related illnesses include:

 - Infertility - Smoking affects the fertility of men and women, making it difficult to conceive.

 - Gum disease - As well as staining your teeth, smoking can cause premature tooth loss due to gum disease.

 - Heart disease - This is considered the UK’s biggest killer.
 Nearly one in six cases are smoking-related.

 - Lung cancer - More than eight in 10 cases of lung cancer are directly related to smoking.

 - Other cancers - This includes mouth, throat, nose, blood, cervical and pancreatic cancer.